Outliers and bounded rank perturbation for non-Hermitian random band matrices: Preparations: free probability and universality theorems

 \end{theorem}

-We will also need the following concentration result on resolvent entries, that will be proved in Section 4.
-The proof is outlined in Appendix \ref{sectionappendixa} and is very similar to the argument in \cite{brailovskaya2022universality}, Proposition 5.6.
+We will also need the following concentration result on resolvent entries.
+The proof of the next theorem is outlined in Appendix \ref{sectionappendixa} and is very similar to the argument in \cite{brailovskaya2022universality}, Proposition 5.6.